Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO

-Focusing on the next order in the perturbative expansion, we get the mass fraction behaviour from the PDF at NNLO in the bottom-left fig. \ref{massfracNNLO}.
-The mass fraction suffers a further decrease of an order of magnitude for $\tilde{\mu}\leq 1$.
-The rate of decrease in $\beta$ has also improved for smaller $\tilde{\mu}$ values.
-This will have significant implications when we consider the resulting PBH abundance from the mass fraction.
+Focusing on the next order in the perturbative expansion, we get the mass fraction behaviour from the PDF at NNLO in the bottom-left, \ref{massfracNNLO}.
+The mass fraction $\beta$ suffers a further decrease of more than an order of magnitude as $\tilde{\mu}\leq 1$; with this rate of decline improved compared to NLO for smaller $\tilde{\mu}$ values.
+Such effects will also contribute towards the resulting PBH abundance from the mass fraction.
 Similar to the previous case at NLO, the effects coming from the characteristic parameter $C$ in the mass fraction are not significant enough to distinguish properly.
 Lastly, some interesting changes happen with the PDF at NNNLO and its derived $\beta$ behaviour.
-From fig. \ref{massfracNNNLO} for $\beta$ at NNNLO, we notice that for $x=0.5$, a positive magnitude of $\beta$ lasts up to a certain value of $\tilde{\mu}>1$ after which the numerical values return negative results.
-Thus, $x$ cannot be decreased to very less values as doing so would only push $\beta$ to negative values faster and for values of $\mu\sim 1$.
+From figure \ref{massfracNNNLO} for $\beta$ at NNNLO, we notice that for $x=0.5$, a positive magnitude of $\beta$ lasts up to a certain value of $\tilde{\mu}>1$ after which the numerical values return negative results.
+Thus, $x$ cannot be decreased to smaller values close to zero as doing so would only push $\beta$ to negative values faster and for values of $\mu\sim 1$.
 The relative change after decreasing $x$ from $x=1$ has also almost vanished.
 The effects of the characteristic parameter $C$ is more interesting to notice here.
-Increasing $C$ beyond $C=1$ along with $x<1$, results with the corresponding $\beta$ going negative for lower values of $\tilde{\mu}$ as compared to lowering $C$ than $C=1$, in which case the $\beta$ extends to larger $\tilde{\mu}$ until it again drops to negative values.
+Increasing $C$ beyond $C=1$ along with $x<1$, results with the corresponding $\beta$ going negative for lower values of $\tilde{\mu}$ as compared to lowering $C$ than $C=1$, in which case the $\beta$ extends to larger $\tilde{\mu}$ above which it again drops to negative values which are not visible.
 No such issue arises when $x\gtrsim 1$ is considered.